 The principal objective of the USNC/IECEx is to:

-The principle objective of the IECEx System is to facilitate international trade in equipment and services for use in explosive atmospheres, while maintaining the required level of safety, including:
+The principle objective of the IECEx System is to facilitate international trade by providing a global framework for impartial third-party conformity assessment and certification of equipment, services, personnel and other related activities, eoncompassing the concept of mutual recognition, while maintaining the required level of safety, including:

 U.S. National Interested Parties are one of the following entities: